 We are accustomed to famous brand names like Google, Starbucks and Apple.
 We rarely put much thought into their history or how they became the giants they are today, let alone how they came to be known by those names.

-There’s little doubt many that there’s many ways that companies choose their names.
-But, there’s some extraordinary stories of how some famous brands ended up with theirs.
+There’s little doubt many that there are many ways that companies choose their names.
+But, there are some extraordinary stories of how some famous brands ended up with theirs.